Flux qubit-based detector of microwave photons: Acknowledgements

 \section{Acknowledgements}

-We would like to thank O.~M.~Bahrova, P.~Febvre, O.~Yu.~Kitsenko, V.~Yu.~Lyakhno, and O.~G.~Turutanov for fruitful discussions and S.~Ashhab for critically reading this manuscript.
+We would like to thank O.~M.~Bahrova, P.~Febvre, O.~Yu.~Kitsenko, V.~Yu.~Lyakhno, E.~V.~Stolyarov, and O.~G.~Turutanov for fruitful discussions and help with this work and S.~Ashhab for critically reading this manuscript.
 We acknowledge the support from the IEEE program ``Magnetism for Ukraine 2023".
-O.A.I. was supported by NATO Science for Peace and Security Program (Project G5796) and by Grant of the NAS of Ukraine for young scientists ``Mesoscopic systems for quantum interferometry and detection of single photons" (Grant Number 0123U103073).
+O.A.I. was partially supported by NATO Science for Peace and Security Program (Project G5796) and by Grant of the NAS of Ukraine for young scientists ``Mesoscopic systems for quantum interferometry and detection of single photons" (Grant Number 0123U103073).